SEDSCelestiaBPGC/BCI/contributing.md

 ---------------------------------------------------------------------------------------------------------------------

-# Before making the contributions the following is required to be done:
+# Before making the contributions the following is required:

+[This is a must read about BCI as a system and how it works]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3304110/